Les Mehrhoff Botanical Research Award

 -

-Dorothy Allard with Arthur Gilman, Ruth Hagerman, Aaron Marcus, Erika Mitchell, Matthew Peters, Anne Reed, Eric Sorenson, Elizabeth Thompson, and Hilda White for their project titled "A Targeted Search for New, Rare and Historically Known Bryophyte Species in Vermont: Ephemeral Wetlands, Alpine Summits and Acidic Cliffs."
-Final Report
+Dorothy Allard with Arthur Gilman, Ruth Hagerman, Aaron Marcus, Erika Mitchell, Matthew Peters, Anne Reed, Eric Sorenson, Elizabeth Thompson, and Hilda White - "A Targeted Search for New, Rare and Historically Known Bryophyte Species in Vermont: Ephemeral Wetlands, Alpine Summits and Acidic Cliffs" Final Report

 -

-Danny Haelewaters for his project titled "A survey of Russula species (Fungi, Basisiomycota, Agaricomycetes) at the Boston Harbor Islands National Park area, Massachusetts."
-Final Report
+Danny Haelewaters - "A survey of Russula species (Fungi, Basisiomycota, Agaricomycetes) at the Boston Harbor Islands National Park area, Massachusetts" Final Report

 -

-Ya Min for her project titled "Unveiling the Karyotypes of New England Utricularia Species."
-Final Report
+Ya Min - "Unveiling the Karyotypes of New England Utricularia Species" Final Report

 -

-Morgan W. Southgate for her project titled "Ecological Niche Differentiation of the Adiantum pedatum complex in the Green Mountains."
-Final Report
+Morgan W. Southgate - "Ecological Niche Differentiation of the Adiantum pedatum complex in the Green Mountains" Final Report

 - 2016